Fuzhou Fujian, China Travel Guide

 Effective planning helps your sightseeing in Fuzhou.

 With many attractions, choose those that align with your interests.
-Group nearby sites for efficient travel.
+Group adjacent sites for efficient travel.

-Navigation apps (e.g., Baidu Maps, Gaode Maps, Apple Maps) for public transport and walking directions are highly valuable.
+Navigation apps (e.g., Baidu Maps, Gaode Maps, Apple Maps) for public transport and how to walk there are highly valuable.

 Capture Fuzhou's beauty, especially during golden hour or evening illuminations.